The American legal system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.

 The Standard of Proof

-The term, "the preponderance of evidence," refers to how it was more likely than not that something occurred in a certain way.
+“Preponderance of the evidence" means it is more likely than not that something occurred in a certain way.

 Under this burden, the defendant has no obligation to prove their innocence.
-At the same time under this burden, the standard of proof the prosecutor must meet is much higher than in civil cases.
-It's much higher because the defendant's freedom is at risk and also because the defendant is facing a more severe penalty.
-After all, criminal convictions, from felonies to misdemeanors, tend to carry heavier consequences for a defendant than civil penalties do in civil suits.
+The standard of proof the prosecutor must meet is much higher than in a civil case.
+After all, criminal convictions, such as felonies and misdemeanors, tend to carry heavier consequences for a defendant than civil penalties do in civil suits.

 Jury Trials